Mining law: Mining law in English-speaking countries

 Unlike German mining law, in Great Britain and the Commonwealth the principle of mining by landowners prevails.
 The crown only lays claim to gold and silver reserves.
 In exceptional cases (e.g. where land ownership is divided) mining rights may be given to a third party, whereby the landowners have to be compensated.
 The mining company pays the landowner a lease, dead rent or a royalty.
 The rights to above- and below-ground minerals (as a rule quarries and mines) may be awarded separately.
 One exception among Commonwealth common law countries is Australian mining law, under which virtually all mineral rights are held by the Crown.

 Mining law in the United States is also based on English common law.
 Here the landowner is likewise the owner of all raw materials to unlimited depth.
 However, the state retains rights over phosphate, nitrate, potassium salts, asphalt, coal, oil shale and sulphur, and a right of appropriation (not ownership) by the state for oil and gas.
 Sand and gravel come under the Department of the Interior.

 Mining law in French-speaking countries

 In France and Belgium the Code civil is the basis for mining law.

+Mining law in Spanish-speaking countries

+Colombia

+In Colombia, mining is regulated by the Natural Resources Code and Law 685 of 2001 (Mining Code).
+Under the Political Constitution, all natural resources and the subsoil belong to the State.
+Therefore, mining activities require concession contracts granted through objective rounds administered by the National Mining Agency (ANM).
+Prior consultation with ethnic and indigenous minorities is required before exploration and production begins.
+Environmental licensing is required for specific activities, and mining is prohibited in protected areas.
+The National Environmental Licensing Authority (ANLA) regulates environmental licenses, while Regional Autonomous Corporations oversee sanctioning procedures under Law 1333 of 2009.
+The Ministry of Mines and Energy holds general direction and regulation of mining activities in Colombia.